-The Plan was amended and restated effective January 1, 2011 and, subsequent to year end, received a determination letter dated May 4, 2012 from the Internal Revenue Service (IRS) that the Plan is qualified to be exempt from federal income taxes under certain provisions of the Internal Revenue Code.
+The Plan was amended and restated effective January 1, 2011 and, subsequent to the year ended December 31, 2011, received a determination letter dated May 4, 2012 from the Internal Revenue Service (IRS) that the Plan is qualified to be exempt from federal income taxes under certain provisions of the Internal Revenue Code.
 Pursuant to such provisions, participants are not subject to federal income taxes on their contributions to the Plan, on participating employer contributions to the Plan, or on income accruing to their accounts, until such time as they receive distributions from the Plan.

 Accounting principles generally accepted in the United States of America require plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2011, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
+The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2012, there are no uncertain positions taken or expected to be taken that would require recognition of a liability or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The IRS examined the Plan's 2008 annual return, with no adjustments.
-The Plan's open audit periods are the years ended December 31, 2008 through December 31, 2010.
+The Plan's open audit periods are the years ended December 31, 2009 through December 31, 2011.
 The Plan believes its estimates are appropriate based on current facts and circumstances.